-As a non stock holding authority, the Council relies on Registered Providers to make available nominations for a proportion of their stock in order to meet its obligations under homelessness and allocations.
-The Council expects that for our LSVT partner Chorley Community Housing, the nominations to be provided for 75% of their vacant stock.
+As a non stock holding authority, the Council relies on Registered Providers to make available nominations for a proportion of their stock in order to meet its obligations under homelessness and allocations legislation.
+The Council expects that for its LSVT partner Chorley Community Housing (CCH), nominations would be provided for 75% of their vacant stock if at any time in the future the Council or CCH are not members of Select Move choice based lettings scheme.

-For all other Registered Providers with stock in the borough, the Council expects these partners to provide nominations to 50% of their vacant stock.
+For all other Registered Providers with stock in the borough, the Council expects these partners to provide nominations to 50% of their vacant stock if they are not members of Select Move choice based lettings scheme.

-The Council promotes and supports the use of choice based lettings as an effective and transparent way of allocating social housing and therefore expects all RPs in the borough to participate in this (where such scheme exists).
-Partners in the Select Move CBL scheme are required to commit to allocating 100% of all lets via this mechanism.
+The Council promotes and supports the use of Select Move choice based lettings as an effective and transparent way of allocating social housing and therefore expects all Registered Providers in the borough to participate in this.
+Partners in the Select Move choice based lettings scheme are required to commit to allocating 100% of lets via this mechanism.
+The Council uses Select Move as its principle method of meeting its obligations when it has a "main homelessness duty" to an individual household.